Shuffle algebras for quivers and wheel conditions: -theoretic Hall algebras of (doubled) quivers

 The notation ``int" stands for ``integral", since the coefficient ring of $\CV_{\text{int}}$ is $\text{Rep}_T$.
 Let us endow $\CV_{\text{int}}$ with the following shuffle product, following \cite{SV} (see also \cite{E,FHHSY, FO, FT} for other representation-theoretic incarnations of this shuffle product):

 where ``Sym" denotes symmetrization with respect to the variables $z_{i1},\dots,z_{i,n_i+n_i'}$ for each $i \in I$ separately, and for any $i,j \in I$ we define the following function:

-Note that even though the right-hand side of \eqref{eqn:shuf prod} seemingly has simple poles at $z_{ia} - z_{ib}$ for all $i \in I$ and all $a < b$, these poles vanish when taking the symmetrization, as the orders of such poles in a symmetric rational function must be even.
-Therefore, the shuffle product \eqref{eqn:shuf prod} preserves the direct sum of polynomial rings $\CV_{\text{int}}$ of \eqref{eqn:iota}.
+Note that even though the right-hand side of \eqref{eqn:shuf prod} seemingly has simple poles at $z_{ia} - z_{ib}$ for all $i \in I$ and all $a < b$, these poles disappear in $\text{Sym}[\dots]$, as the orders of such poles in a symmetric rational function must be even.
+Therefore, the shuffle product \eqref{eqn:shuf prod} preserves the direct sum of Laurent polynomial rings $\CV_{\text{int}}$ of \eqref{eqn:iota}.
 The specific formula in \eqref{eqn:def zeta} was motivated by the following result. \\

 \begin{proposition} The map \eqref{eqn:iota} is an algebra homomorphism. \\

 \end{proposition}